60 Salon Marketing Ideas and Tools- The Ultimate List

 Go to schools

-A good place to get a big pool of customers are schools, especially since schools have a consistent number of events where students need to dress up.
+A good place to get a big pool of customers is schools, especially since schools have a consistent number of events where students need to dress up.
 You can go to them to have a live demo or to offer them discounts on their prom or graduation days.

 Ask for feedback for business use

 This is different from leaving 5 stars on your Facebook.
 With this one, you can go to your customers directly and converse with them.
 You can ask them what they think you can improve on your service and what they really like about what you offer.
 This can allow you access to information that is completely objective.

 Do not worry about annoying your customers, because just like brochures, people go back to looking at your messages once they need it.
 So go on and send short announcements or promo code via SMS.

 Upgrade your loyalty program and offer memberships.
 Being a member opens up a premium set of benefits like priority booking or automatic 5% discount on services.